 A further development of places was met and applies to all municipalities.
 Steinbach cannot escape this development in terms of Frankfurt’s new district.
 Especially in metropolitan areas, urban and community boundaries become increasingly irrelevant because people experience the region as a whole: you live in Steinbach, go to the cinema in Eschborn, visit festivals in Frankfurt or wander through the Odenwald.
 Steinbach is just like Frankfurt Rhine-Main, as Eschborn belongs to Dreieich.
 Without Frankfurt, Steinbach would be nothing.
 Without Offenbach, Frankfurt would be worse.
 This is what people really feel!

 Administrative boundaries are a relic of the last century and have less and less to do with our networked reality and Nbsp; we should all be happy when progress and development enriches our lives.
 However, the development of the Frankfurt region should not only take place on a selective basis in the Frankfurt West, but also in other locations.
-If one travels with the S1 from Offenbach to Frankfurt, for example, one actually goes past vegetable fields (!!!!), not near the ECB.
+If one travels with the S1 from Offenbach to Frankfurt, for example, one actually goes past vegetable fields (!!!!), not far away even from the ECB.
 One wonders, why is it not possible to create housing, workplaces or at least park and play facilities, which can then also be used by the growing population.
-We can grow vegetables outside!
+We can grow vegetables elsewhere!

 Phorio: The cities of Eschborn, Steinbach and Frankfurt.